PM Lee visits Senoko Energy for Chinese New Year

 “From being PUB, SingPower to breaking up into the gencos and technology has changed from steam to fuel oil to gas to combine cycle.
 Each time, more efficient.
 Each time, better for Singaporeans.
 Each time it means change and disruption for the workers.
 And sometimes there were job losses.

 "Often, there would be retraining and deployment.
-But by working closely together with UPage, with the union leaders, successive generations of union we've been able to make the restructuring and advance on this journey.” said Mr Lee.
+But by working closely together with UPage (Union of Power and Gas Employees), with the union leaders, successive generations of union we've been able to make the restructuring and advance on this journey.” said Mr Lee.

 Prime Minister Lee Hsien Loong being briefed on some of the work processes at Senoko Energy Plant in Woodlands.
 (Photo: Afifah Ariffin)